farrelleoin93/Milestone-2/README.md

 1. As a site owner, I want to be able to inspire people to go and travel and experience a different culture.
 2. As a site owner, I want to be able to supply the visitors of this site with fun and interesting things to do as well as nice places to eat.
-3. As a site owner, I want to be able to supply users with external information such flight details or weather.
+3. As a site owner, I want to to supply users with a working map that shows them where different places are located in the appropriate city, for example, bars, cafes etc.
 4. As a site owner, I want people to be able to contact me if they have any questions they want to ask or information about their travels that they would like to share.
 5. As a site owner, I want to increase the volume of people that visit this website over time.